 Toppers: sweaters & jackets designed for travel

 Thinking of ‘travel jackets’ probably brings to mind those multi-pocket vests seen on every travel catalog.
-Consider those vests if you’re a photographer or videographer wanting to have all your gear handy, but be aware that this type of vest may mark you as a tourist.
+Consider those vests if you’re a photographer or videographer wanting to have all your gear handy but be aware that this type of vest may mark you as a tourist.

 Fortunately, many brands have recognized the dilemma and have created jackets and vests with most of the pockets hidden.
 Some of these have a few unobtrusive zipped pockets and others have dozens of interior pockets (make sure to always put items in the same place, or you might have trouble finding them again!)
 These are our favorites for travel.
 Why?
 Security and carry-on capacity!
-For these reasons you might consider purchasing a jacket or travel vest with hidden pockets.
+For these reasons you might want to consider purchasing a jacket or travel vest with hidden pockets.
+My favorite?

 Scottevest hoodies and jackets